axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

    <li>The boss.</li>
   </ul>
  <p>And that we get paid what the boss says it is reasonable.</p>
  <p>It didn&rsquo;t start this way, but it evolved.
 First came prisoners of minor wars, that were made to carry whatever the winners didn&rsquo;t want to carry.
 At the end they either joined the winners (after all, they were related) or they went back to their village.
 Then came slavery, they kept you as a worthless worker because they had the force (and you were not related).
 Finally came wage work.
-This is the general direction of the evolution, from forced labor by sheer force to forced labor by coin.
+From forced labor by sheer force to forced labor by coin.
 Different forms of force, but force throughout.</p>
- <p>The <span class='_paradigm'>Fiat</span> system has evolved to the point that there are many form of this kind of force today, particularly economic, but also polical.
+ <p><span class='_paradigm'>Fiat</span> tendrils extend deep into every aspect of our lives, particularly in the realms of economics and politics.
 For example, &ldquo;being a good worker&rdquo; is a sign of pride today within the <span class='_paradigm'>Fiat</span> system you and I live in.
-So is being for one politician, no matter what.
+Uwavering loyalty to their chosen politicians, no matter the cost.
 There is nothing strange about it, it is totally normal.
 The alternative, they say, is chaos to be avoided at all costs.
 Anybody talking alternatives (you and I) must be crazy and ignored.</p>
  <p></p>
  <p>Organized religion has been part of the support system as well, but before we talk about that, we have to talk about divide-and-conquer.</p>

 <h1>Countries and Other Divisions</h1>
  <h2>Fiat</h2>
-  <p>Countries are <span class='_paradigm'>Fiat</span> creations, straight out of kingdoms that were mostly nations or were cleansed by force.</p>
+  <p>Countries are <span class='_paradigm'>Fiat</span> creations, straight out of kingdoms that had been cleansed by force.</p>
-  <p>For example, before Fernando and Isabel sent their minions to the Americas, they cleansed most of their portion of the Iberian peninsula.
+  <p>For example, before Fernando and Isabel sent their minions to conquer the Americas, they waged their own cleansing campaign on their portion of the Iberian peninsula.
 Basques, Astures, Galicians, Catalonians, al-Andalucians, and others were forced to act as Catholics and speak Castillian (or else).
-In fact, the Inquisition made sure that the converted were truly convicing Catholics and spoke the language of the Church.</p>
+The Inquisition stood as a merciless enforcer, ensuring obedience to the Church.</p>
-  <p>By the time they got to the Americas, Fernando de Aragon and Isabel de Castilla had developed a methodology to cleanse whatever other cultures they encountered.</p>
+  <p>By the time they got to the Americas, Fernando de Aragon and Isabel de Castilla had developed a methodology to cleanse whatever other cultures they encountered&mdash;a tool to subjugate, control, and obliterate anything that stood in their way,</p>
    <div class='_center'>
     <table class='_h2table'>
      <tr>
       <th>Divide and Conquer</th>
       <td>
        <p>At some point women were made the property of men and were made subservient to them.
 That is, for example, why inhereted last names are the man&rsquo;s.
-The &ldquo;ez&rdquo; at the end of Spanish nanes is the equivalent to the &ldquo;apostrophe s&rdquo; in Enghlish, &ldquo;the property of.&rdquo; <span class='_quotespan'>Men were the kings of their castle</span> and women were chattel.</p>
+The &ldquo;ez&rdquo; at the end of Spanish nanes is the equivalent to the &ldquo;apostrophe s&rdquo; in Enghlish, &ldquo;the property of.&rdquo; <span class='_quotespan'>Men were the kings of their castle</span> and women reduced chattel.</p>
-       <p>It all was bundled with a strong ideology that created an institution and women became pillars of it. <span class='_quotespan'>Eve was the bad apple,</span> and she had better submit for salvation.
-And women covered their hair and wore burkas as a matter of duty.</p>
+       <p>It all was bundled with a strong ideology that created an institution and women became pillars of it. <span class='_quotespan'>Eve was the instigator of sin,</span> and she had better submit for salvation.
+And women covered their hair and wore burkas, and reqlinquished their autonomy in the name of duty.</p>
        <p>As Christianity spread at the spear-end of colonization, non-Europeans were made subservient to Europeans.
-Of course, there were wealthy non-Europeans and poor non-Europeans.
+Of course, there were wealthy non-Europeans, close to their colonial masers, and poor non-Europeans.
 The wealthier was treated better and oftentimes put in charge.</p>
        <p>We are still struggling with that attitude today, thousands of years later. <span class='_quotespan'>We could be in paradise, but the woman enticed us to bite the apple of knowledge and poisoned us.</span></p>
       </td>
      </tr>
      <tr>
       <th>Lording</th>
       <td>
-       <p>With men lording over half of the population, it was easier for a few to lord over men.
-They could appeal to the stories and the made up history to support this convenient idealogy which also supported the making of kingdoms and empires.</p>
+       <p>With men lording over half of the population, it was easier for a few men to lord over them.
+They could appeal to the stories, and made up history, to support this convenient ideology which happened to support the making of kingdoms and empires.</p>
        <p>The Jewish tradition, Christianity, and Islam have an eternal boss named God.
 All powerful, at the top.
-You would dare to even think of equitable to such power, you can only submit to God.</p>
+You would not dare to even think of yourself as equitable to such power, you can only submit to God.</p>
        <p>In Christianity, the Pope is the only one that could interpret what the Christian God meant with his signs.</p>
       </td>
      </tr>
     </table>
    </div>
   <h2>Non-Fiat</h2>
-   <p>In an alternative to the <span class='_paradigm'>Fiat</span> system, there is no imposed hierarchy.
+   <p>In a <span class='_paradigm'>Radical</span>-based alternative to the <span class='_paradigm'>Fiat</span> system, there is no imposed hierarchy.
 If you believe in supernatural beings, so be it, but the story of the omnipotent boss at the top doesn&rsquo;t work anymore; in fact, that particular believe works against our survival as a species.</p>
    <p>The alternative is not chaos, but it is certainly different,</p>
     <div class='_center'>
      <table class='_center, _h2table'>